2024

 Released Spring 2021

 Nine bottlings were created from the 2019 vintage: Pink Label, Willamette Valley, Seven Springs Vineyard, X Omni Vineyard, Eyrie Vineyard, Dundee Hills, Eola Amity Hills, Marine and Memorie II.
-The 2019 vintage is the best in the history of Willamette Valley.
-There is moderate to high reduction in most of the wines - please cellar this vintage for as long as you can, and decant.
+The 2019 vintage is without a doubt the best in the history of Willamette Valley for me.
+There is high to extreme reduction in most of the wines - please cellar this vintage for as long as you can, and decant.
 Pink Label is bright pink liquid lightning.
 Drink anytime or hold for as long as you can.
 Willamette Valley is tensile, bright and firmly reductive.
-Hold until 2025, or decant.
-Seven Springs Vineyard is pure flint perfection.
-Hold until 2027, or decant.
+Hold until 2026 or 2027, or decant.
+Seven Springs Vineyard is pure flinty perfection.
+Hold until 2029, or decant.
 X Omni Vineyard is the best wine I have ever made, and seems less reductive than it is.
-Hold until 2028, or decant.
-Eyrie Vineyard feels closed and reticent, but with only subtle reduction.
-Hold until 2026.
+Hold until 2030, or decant.
+Eyrie Vineyard feels closed and reticent, and the longer this is in bottle, the more reduced it seems.
+Hold until 2030.
 Both Eola-Amity Hills and Dundee Hills are phenomenal, and firmly reductive.
-Hold until 2025, or decant.
+Hold until 2029, or decant.
 Marine is searingly fresh, but deep and long.
-Hold for as long as you can.
+Hold for as long as you can, decant when you open it.
 Memorie II is the second bottling from a solera of every wine I’ve ever made 2014-2019.
-It has been matured for you, drink now.
+It has been matured for you, drink now, this needs no decant.

 Drink Memorie II anytime.
-Drink or hold Pink Label and Marine.
-Hold Willamette Valley, Seven Springs, X Omni, Eyrie, Eola-Amity Hills, Dundee Hills.
-The 2019’s will age gracefully for 10-20 years.
+Drink or hold Pink Label and Marine, decant.
+Hold Willamette Valley, Seven Springs, X Omni, Eyrie, Eola-Amity Hills, Dundee Hills, and if opening now, please decant.
+The 2019’s will all improve with more time in the cellar.

 2018